1 Policy Statement

 The acceptable use policy and guidelines shall be communicated to and understood by all the employees of XXX.
 The acceptable use policy and guidelines shall be available to the CEO, GMs, DGMs, AGMs, managers.

-The purpose of this policy is to outline the acceptable use of IT assets at XXX.
+The purpose of this policy is to outline the acceptable use of computer equipment and other electronic devices at XXX.
+These rules are in place to protect the employee and XXX.
+Inappropriate use exposes XXX to cyber risks including virus attacks including ransomware, compromise of network systems and services, data breach, and legal issues.
 These rules are in place to protect the employees and the organization.
-Inappropriate use exposes FCI to risks including virus attacks, compromise of network systems and services, and legal issues.
+Inappropriate use exposes XXX to risks including virus attacks, compromise of network systems and services, and legal issues.

 This policy applies to all XXX’s Employees, Contractors, and Third Party Employees, who have access to the IT assets of XXX and may be bound by contractual agreements.